SuzuSuzu-HaruHaru/league-standings/README.md

   }
 ]
 ```
 In this case, the array contains only one entry because there was only one group of teams that were tied on a certain number of points (here being all of them, at three points each): the teams involved in the tie are collected within the `group` key as an array of their identifiers.
-The `messages` key is an array of text descriptions intended for visual presentations, describing each relevant step in how the tie was broken: here we have that AC Milan was the first to go on the number of head-to-head goals scored, whereas the still-remaining tie between Juventus and Inter Milan is decided on the third criterion, the number of goals scored away from home.
+The `messages` key is an array of sentences, describing each relevant step in how the tie was broken: here we have that AC Milan was the first to go on the number of head-to-head goals scored, whereas the still-remaining tie between Juventus and Inter Milan is decided on the third criterion, the number of goals scored away from home.

-The `request` key is null here, meaning that the matches that have been submitted via the appropriate method were sufficient to compute the table; this may not be the case if, for example, the results of a penalty shootout is required (see [`shootout`](#shootout) above): in that case, submitting the matches alone and calling `.standings()` will temporarily sort the two teams involved randomly, with `.ties()` specifying it as follows
+The `request` key is null here, meaning that the matches that have been submitted via the appropriate method were sufficient to compute the table; this may not be the case if, for example, the result of a penalty shoot-out is required (see [`shootout`](#shootout) above): in that case, submitting the matches alone and calling `.standings()` will temporarily sort the two teams involved at random, with `.ties()` specifying it as follows

 ```javascript
 [